 The Political Fight Over Social Security

 Synopsis: Social Security is funded outside of the federal budget process by a tax on employee earnings that is matched by employers.
+U.S. News ran a recent article wishing a happy 75th birthday to the Social Security program, drawing parallels between the eroding economy of 1935 and the present.

 Main DigestU.S.
 News ran a recent article wishing a happy 75th birthday to the Social Security program, drawing parallels between the eroding economy of 1935 and the present.